Executive Director, Feed Truck Ministries, Inc.

 Annie serves as the director of children’s ministry and community life at KUMC helping children of all ages experience God’s love.
 Before finding her way to New Jersey, Annie grew up at summer camps in East Tennessee where her dad, an ordained United Methodist Minister, served as camp director.
 During college, she became involved

 with her campus’ Bonner Leader Program which ultimately brought her to the Princeton area to work.
-She currently works as the National Director at The Bonner Foundation supporting a program that provides undergraduates access to higher education and opportunities to serve their communities.
-In 2014, Annie moved from Princeton to Kingston and joined KUMC as a way get to know her new community and feed more sheepLisa Kane
+In 2014, Annie moved from Princeton to Kingston and joined KUMC as a way get to know her new community and feed more sheep.

 Meredith is in their fourth year at Princeton Theological Seminary.
 Originally from Atlanta, Georgia, Meredith went on to attend Samford University in Birmingham, AL where they studied Religion and Spanish.
 After graduation, Meredith moved to San Antonio, Texas for a volunteer service year of rich Spanish-speaking culture and endless, delicious tacos.
 Meredith now lives in Princeton, NJ and enjoys good food, making music and spending time outdoors.